What is manufacturing process improvement?

 Data collection

 Data plays a fundamental role in decision-making.
-Implementing key performance indicators (KPIs) that track productivity, quality, cycle times, and other vital Lean Manufacturing indicators is essential.
+Setting key performance indicators (KPIs) that track productivity, quality, cycle times, and other process improvement metrics is essential.

 Collecting data helps identify trends and base adjustments on hard facts rather than guesswork.